-Central Vietnam boasts many of the country's cultural highlights, including the ruins of an ancient Hindu civilisation, the Citadel of the last Vietnamese emperors, and the evocative, once-great trading port of Hoi An.
+Central Vietnam boasts many of the country's cultural highlights, including the ruins of an ancient Hindu civilization, the Citadel of the last Vietnamese emperors, and the evocative, once-great trading port of Hoi An.

 “Going to Vietnam the first time was life-changing for sure.
 Maybe because it was all so new and different to my life before and the world I grew up in.
 The food, culture, landscape, and smell; they’re all inseparable.
 It just seemed like another planet; a delicious one that sort of sucked me in and never let go.” — Anthony Bourdain